rajzaveri15/bankpersonalloan/README.md

 #### Conclusion
 To conclude, this dataset told a few different stories and dissolved a few hypotheses I had at the beginning.
 One of them being that Education Level had no real impact on the Personal Loan acceptance.
 What did have an impact were the customers' ages and some of their banking details including Income, Average credit card spending per month and which accounts they held.
 One thing that was surprising was to find that the overwhelming majority of the customers did not have a Securities or CD Account.
 It was no surprise however that Income played a role in Personal Loan acceptance.

-Though this analysis was not as in depth or unique as I would've liked it to be, I was still able to complete the objective, gain insights and answer the questions that I had set out at the beginning.
-Finance has always interested and as a Data enthusiast, I was glad to have the oppurtunity to explore this dataset.
+At the end of this project, I was able to complete the objective, gain insights and answer the questions that I had set out at the beginning.
+Finance has always interested me and as a Data enthusiast, I was glad to have the oppurtunity to explore this dataset.